 Three auxiliary ports are provided on the AX3000 (2 serial ports and 1 parallel port).
-Each of these ports is independent and can be accessed through different network protocols
+Each of these ports is independent and can be accessed through different network protocols available.
+(See Chapter 8.1.1, Sub-Chapter c).
+The same printer can be handled with both LPD and RDP redirection protocols.

 The AX3000 offers an embedded LPD protocol.
-This protocol is available in most operating systems and allows one or more printers connected to the AX3000 to be accessed as network printers. (i.e. these printers are controlled through the spooler and are available for all authorised users).
+This protocol is available in most operating systems and allows one or more printers connected to the AX3000 to be accessed as network printers. (i.e. these printers are controlled through the spooler and are available for all authorized users).